Dental Bonding In Edison & Highland Park, NJ

 Is Dental Bonding Permanent?
 If Not, How Long Will It Last?

 Dental bonding is not a permanent treatment.
 How long your bonding treatment lasts depends in part on you.
 If you practice good hygiene and don’t chew ice and the like, your bonded teeth will continue to look great for up to a decade.
-Over time, the resin in bonding can chip.
-This is especially true if you place pressure on those teeth by doing things such as biting your fingernails.
-At some point, you’ll need to have your bonded tooth or teeth touched up.

-Are There Risks To A Dental Bonding Procedure?
+Are There Risks to a Dental Bonding Procedure?

 The resin used in dental bonding procedures is not as durable as the other restorative procedures, and the bond can chip and break.